OpenNode API Keys

 Solutions:

-- Check Authorization header format
+- Check the Authorization header format

 Best Practices Checklist